jamiekowalski/foldingtext-extra/smart quotes.ftplugin/README.md

 It fails in the following cases:

-“Still”—he thought—”it might be turn out all right.”
+“Still”—he thought—”it might turn out all right.”
 (Quotation mark after dash; can't simply always use left quote, since a more common paring of dash and quote is: “That’s all well and good—”)
 In ‘99
 ‘Twas the night before Christmas
 Lots ‘n’ lots